 If the borrower is cooperative, the information may be taken during a telephone interview if it is a complete picture of the borrower's financial information.
 Regardless of how the financial information is initially obtained, the servicer should request the borrower provide evidence to support the income with current paystubs and/or a profit and loss statement if the borrower is self-employed.
-In addition, the servicer should obtain a credit report to verify debts, and any other forms of verification the servicer deems appropriate.
+The servicer should obtain a credit report to verify debts, and any other forms of verification the servicer deems appropriate.

-Once a servicer has the borrower's complete financial information, they should analyze the borrower's current and future ability to meet the monthly mortgage obligation by estimating the borrower's assets and income as follows:
+Once a servicer has the borrower's complete financial information, they should analyze the borrower's current and future ability to meet the monthly mortgage obligation by determining the borrower's repayment ability as follows:

-• Determine the borrower's current monthly gross income making necessary adjustments for income fluctuations.

-- Determine the borrower's normal monthly financial obligations including debt service on the mortgage and other credit obligations.
-Make adjustments for obligations due over the term of the proposed special forbearance agreement, or in the case of all other options, for a minimum of three months. - Any child support or alimony obligations should be documented with a court order to determine the monthly obligation. - Determine the borrowers current Housing to Income (HTI) percentage as well as their total Debt to Income (DTI).
+- Determine the borrower's current monthly gross income making necessary adjustments for income fluctuations. - Calculate the borrower's normal monthly financial obligations including debt service on the mortgage and other credit obligations.
+Adjust for obligations due over the term of the proposed special forbearance agreement, or in the case of all other options, for a minimum of three months. - Any child support or alimony obligations should be documented with a court order to determine the monthly obligation. - Determine the borrowers current Housing to Income (HTI) ratio as well as their total debt (TD) ratio.